berenslab/retinal_image_counterfactuals/README.md

 ### Generate diffusion counterfactuals
+We have provided image samples for fundus from the DDR<sup>2</sup> data set and image samples for OCT from the Kermany<sup>3</sup> OCT dataset.
+The commands below will generate counterfactuals of all these samples to all the classes.
+Fundus counterfactuals are saved in *FundusCounterfactuals/* and OCT counterfactuals are saved in *OCTCounterfactuals/*.
+A .csv file with model predictions and probabilities on both original image and generated counterfactual is also saved to the respective directories.

-To generate fundus diffusion counterfactuals of the sample images provided in samples_fundus directory, run the following snippet
+To generate fundus diffusion counterfactuals of the sample images provided in samples_fundus directory, run the following command:
 ```
 python generate_counterfactuals.py --config 'eyepacs_dvces_binary_cone_proj.yml' --denoise_dist_input --batch_size 5
 ```